 Contoso sends a purchase order (PO) message to Fabrikam in an X12 Electronic Data Interchange (EDI) format using the PO (X12 850) schema.
-Fabrikam (that uses an SAP Server to manage partner data), accepts PO from its partners using the ORDERS05 IDOCS.
-To enable Contoso to send a PO directly to Fabrikam’s on-premises SAP Server, Fabrikam decides to use Azure’s integration offering, BizTalk Services, to set up a hybrid integration scenario where the integration layer is hosted on and the SAP Server is within the organization’s firewall.
+Fabrikam (that uses an SAP Server to manage partner data) accepts PO from its partners using the ORDERS05 IDOCS.
+To enable Contoso to send a PO directly to Fabrikam’s on-premises SAP Server, Fabrikam decides to use BizTalk Services to set up a hybrid integration scenario where the integration layer is hosted on Azure and the SAP Server is within the organization’s firewall.
 Fabrikam uses BizTalk Services in the following ways to enable this hybrid integration scenario:

 Fabrikam uses the BizTalk Adapter Service component available with BizTalk Services to expose the Send operation on ORDERS05 IDOC as an operation using Service Bus relay endpoint.
 The XML One-Way Bridge sends messages to this relay endpoint.
 Fabrikam also creates the schema for Send operation using BizTalk Adapter Service and includes the schema as part of the BizTalk Service project.